Magnesium is a Calming Mineral for Women’s Health and Wellbeing

 Am I low?

-I would avoid buying the cheapest magnesium supplement you can find.
-For all of the reasons stated above.
+If you would like to give magnesium a go, I would avoid buying the cheapest magnesium supplement you can find.
 You are not really saving money if you are not absorbing the magnesium in the supplement.
-The dose should be considered of course.
-In the case of deficiency I use researched therapeutic doses.
+Magnesium is best given in 150mg doses, spaced a few hours apart.
+For most people 2 doses will be sufficient.

-This post may seem comprehensive, but I have barely even scratched the surface, that is how important magnesium is.
-I’ve talked about how it helps with PMS and perimenopause in the past, but it also helps many more conditions.
-So many of our body processes rely on magnesium and it is so important for both energy and sleep.
+I’ve written about how Magnesium helps with PMS and perimenopause here and here.
+It also helps many more conditions as so many of our body processes rely on magnesium.
+It is important for both energy and relaxation.